aeternity/protocol/node/api/README.md

 on-chain dispute resolution.
 Channels require persisted connections to æternity nodes.
 Each participant in a channel uses one's own trusted node.
 For persistence of this connection, WebSockets are used.
-Channels have on-chain state that persists who the participants are and the total amout of coins put into the channel.
+Channels have on-chain state that persists who the participants are and the total amount of coins put into the channel.
 Each channel also has an off-chain state representing the latest distribution of the balance of the channel.
 It can be updated - each new state is co-signed by both parties and only then it becomes the latest valid